seamuncle/dealer/README.md

 That said, it compiles and builds and does everything I wanted it to.

 Given a lot more time, most of the code is written to be testable, and tests could be added.
-But, in the end, Ispend a lot of time just debuggingand logging and Nothing obvious jumped out at me--but I can't memeber the last time I made this many assumptions about anything.
+But, in the end, I spent a lot of time just debugging and logging and nothing obvious jumped out at me--but I can't memeber the last time I made this many assumptions about anything.

-Experience-wise, I haven't touched an ORM or sqllite before--both Go libraries for them proved remarkably more stable than I could have hoped--I did run through a couple libraries that were less helpful till I landed on these
+Experience-wise, I haven't touched an ORM or sqllite before--in the end, gorm seemed to cover both pretty well, and  proved remarkably more stable than I could have hoped--I did run through a couple libraries that were less helpful till I landed on this.
+The gist of an ORM here is it lets us use go tags to map data more simply than manually generating whatever db dialects are at play

-if you have a go 1.13 environment set up somewhere UNIXy, running this against the included db file *should be* a simple matter of:
+Given a go 1.13 environment set up somewhere UNIXy, running this against the included db file *should be* a simple matter of:

 ```shell